Churchstanton

 Churchstanton is a village and civil parish in Somerset, England, lying within the Blackdown Hills Area of Outstanding Natural Beauty, on the River Otter 5 mi south of Taunton.
-The parish had a population of 889 at the 2021 census, and includes the hamlets of Churchinford, Burnworthy and Willand.
+The parish had a population of 889 at the 2021 census, and includes the hamlets of Churchinford, Burnworthy, Stapley and Willand.

 History

 The village was known as Cheristone, meaning stony settlement where cherries grow, in the 13th century.

 Burnworthy Lodge dates from the 16th century and is a Grade II listed building.

 Until 1896, the village was within Hemyock Hundred in the county of Devon.
 It was then transferred into Somerset.

 Governance

 The parish council has responsibility for local issues, including setting an annual precept (local rate) to cover the council's operating costs and producing annual accounts for public scrutiny.
 The parish council evaluates local planning applications and works with the local police, district council officers, and neighbourhood watch groups on matters of crime, security, and traffic.
 The parish council's role also includes initiating projects for the maintenance and repair of parish facilities, as well as consulting with the district council on the maintenance, repair, and improvement of highways, drainage, footpaths, public transport, and street cleaning.
 Conservation matters (including trees and listed buildings) and environmental issues are also the responsibility of the council.

 For local government purposes, since 1 April 2023, the village comes under the unitary authority of Somerset Council.
 Prior to this, it was part of the non-metropolitan district of Somerset West and Taunton (formed on 1 April 2019) and, before this, the district of Taunton Deane (established under the Local Government Act 1972).
 From 1894 to 1974, for local government purposes, Churchstanton was part of Taunton Rural District.

 Churchstanton is part of the Taunton and Wellington county constituency, represented in the House of Commons of the Parliament of the United Kingdom.
 It elects one Member of Parliament (MP) by the first past the post system of election, and was part of the South West England constituency of the European Parliament prior to Britain leaving the European Union in January 2020, which elected seven MEPs using the d'Hondt method of party-list proportional representation.

 State Education for the children of the village up to aged 11 is provided by Somerset County Council's Churchstanton Primary School, at Willand.
 State secondary education is provided at The Castle School in Taunton or at Uffculme School in Devon.